WILLIAM HENRY THORPE 1876-1957

 India medal with clasps Punjab frontier 1897-8 and Tirah 1897-8; King’s South Africa medal with two clasps 1901 and 1902; Queen’s South Africa medal with three clasps: Cape Colony, Orange Free State and Transvaal.
 Russo-Japanese war campaign medal 1904-5.
 Russian commemorative 1913 Romanov Tercentenary medal.

-Asylum attendant, age 35, living at the Asylum, Mapperley, Nottingham.
-His parents Thomas, a horseman on farm, and Eliza were living at Green’s Barn, Radcliffe with his siblings George, Lydia, Ethel, Eva, Charles and boarder Mark Wragsdale.
+Asylum attendant, thirty-five, living at the Mapperley Hospital, Nottingham.
+His father Thomas, a horseman on farm, and mother Eliza were living at Green’s Barn, Radcliffe on Trent with his siblings George, Lydia, Ethel, Eva, Charles and boarder Mark Wragsdale.

 Military Service WW1